B with Me

 "B with Me" is a song by British girl group Mis-Teeq.
 It was written by band members Alesha Dixon, Su-Elise Nash, and Sabrina Washington along with Mushtaq for their debut album, Lickin' on Both Sides (2001).
 Rather than the album version, Grant Nelson's Bump & Flex garage remix of the song was chosen as the fourth single from the album.
 It reached number five on the UK Singles Chart.
 The music video features the group dancing on a beach scene, moving into a shack for Dixon's rap.

+Composition

+"B with Me" is four minutes and 16 seconds.
+The Bump & Flex remix released as a single runs at three minutes and 39 seconds.